-Alexa Mechling, Naysa Altmeyer, Connor McClain DIRECTED BY
+Alexa Mechling, Naysa Altmeyer, Connor McClain

-Aaron Dunbar (Novel/Screenplay), Don Swanson (Additional Writing) MPAA RATING
+Aaron Dunbar (Novel/Screenplay), Don Swanson (Additional Writing)

 Roxie (Alexa Mechling) is your ordinary, everyday youth until one day when she suddenly collapses on her school's playground and is discovered to have a life-threatening brain tumor.
 From playground recess to countless days in the hospital hoping for the seemingly impossible, Roxie wiles away her days with tests and more tests, procedures and more procedures.
 When she encounters Sophie (Naysa Altmeyer), a young volunteer, she finds common ground and a sympathetic spirit.
 Sophie, as well, begins to see Roxie as a kindred spirit and becomes determined to fulfill Roxie's very unusual "last wish" - to meet Bigfoot.

 It's an unusually quirky yet fun set-up for a film set firmly within the world of teens/youths and grounded within the realm of real life meets a dash of inspiration and a little bit o' magic.

 Based on a novel by Aaron Dunbar and directed by Don Swanson, A Wish for Giants is a good-hearted film that for the most part avoids overly sappy histrionics and the melodramatic tone that could have so easily turned the film into something completely dreadful.
 While the film is noticeably plagued by technical concerns, not particularly surprising given that it's a low-budget indie, the film really finds its heart n' soul in the quieter scenes between Roxie and Sophie, whose kindred connection feels believable and certainly realistic for anyone who has ever spent a considerable length of time in the hospital.